scharfmn/translation-by-distance/README.md

-# xlanguage
+# translation by distance

 ## a cross-language Levenshtein distance "translator"

-Use Levenshtein distances to transform text into words from another language of your choice
+Use Levenshtein distances to transform text into words from another language

 The results are not (usually) grammatical in that language

-Languages available:
+Languages available (defaults shipped with my unix flavor):

 * Bokmål
 * Brazilian